Why are we doing this?

-The company is one of many adopters of the rhinos and their support funds vital work to train and equip anti-poaching teams, restore fragile rhino habitats and create and extend protected areas.
+Along with other adopters, Ryno’s support funds vital work to train and equip anti-poaching teams, restore fragile rhino habitats and create and extend protected areas.
 It also supports projects to tackle the illegal trade in wildlife in areas around the world.

 Primarily serving the decking and paving industries, Ryno’s roots began more than 25 years ago.
 Based in Ellon, Aberdeenshire, Ryno provides intelligent decking and paving solutions to architects, developers, merchants, and contractors throughout the UK and around the world.